codeconsortium/CCDNForumForumBundle/README.md

 All the installation instructions are located in [documentation](install.md).

+## Upgrading.

+**Warning:**

+> Please take care when updating your database, check the output SQL before applying it.
+> Do NOT use the CLI to force an update, data will be lost if you do!
+> Always backup your database before updating.

+To upgrade to version 1.1.2 please read the [upgrading to version 1.1.2 guide](upgrading_to_1_1_2.md).

 ## License.

 This software is licensed under the MIT license.
 See the complete license file in the bundle: